 Since there are so many distinct types of blood cancer.
 There are three primary categories.
 Each distinct type of cancer affects a certain kind of blood cell.
 Early identification of certain malignancies may be possible by a regular blood test.

-A complete blood count (CBC) test to check for abnormally high or low levels of white blood cells in relation to red blood cells and platelets.
+A complete blood count (CBC) test checks for abnormally high or low levels of white blood cells in relation to red blood cells and platelets.

-To identify chemicals or proteins from myeloma development, your doctor may request a CBC or other blood or urine tests.
+Your doctor may request a CBC or other blood or urine tests to identify chemicals or proteins from myeloma development.
 Bone marrow biopsy, X-rays, MRIs, PET scans, and CT scans can occasionally be used to determine the incidence and extent of myeloma spread.

 Stages of Blood Cancer

-On the basis of metastasis, the cancer stages are classified.
+Based on metastasis, the cancer stages are classified.
 Depending on the signs and the rate of metastasis, there are numerous criteria to identify the different stages.
-This staging helps to identify various factors such as the size of the tumor, the extent and in case of the metastasis of the cancer.
-The stage of cancer can be determined by various tests such as imaging tests, physical examinations and others.
-The staging of cancer helps to determine the best possible treatment for the patient.
+This staging helps to identify various factors, such as the size of the tumor and the extent and cause of cancer metastasis.
+The cancer stage can be determined by various tests such as imaging tests, physical examinations and others.
+Cancer staging helps determine the best possible treatment for the patient.

 The above-mentioned organs are still found to be enlarged in the third stage of blood malignancy, where anemia occurs.
 At this level, more than two organs are certainly impacted.

 Blood cancer at the final stage may be at an acute stage.
-In the last stage of blood cancer, in most cases, it will have already metastasized into various organs.
-There can be excessive bleeding, internal hemorrhage along with other symptoms.
+In the last stage of blood cancer, it will have metastasized into various organs in most cases.
+There can be excessive bleeding, internal hemorrhage, along with other symptoms.
 However, appropriate treatment and care can help to control them.
 There are treatments available for the last stage of blood cancer as well.
-We can increase the quality of life and chances of survival through an integrative approach and also by providing a palliative care facility.
-Since more than one organ might be mostly affected in this stage, it is important to take proper care of each organ.
+We can increase the quality of life and chances of survival through an integrative approach and by providing a palliative care facility.
+Since more than one organ might be most affected in this stage, it is essential to take proper care of each organ.
 And for this, medical treatments alone will not suffice.
-It is important to take up alternative therapies, anti-cancer diet and supplements to increase the efficacy of the treatments.
-There are possibilities for cure for this stage as well, as every individual’s body functions differently, and there is a wide area of developing research on cancer care.
+It is important to take up alternative therapies, anti-cancer diets and supplements to increase the efficacy of the treatments.
+There are possibilities for a cure for this stage, as every individual’s body functions differently, and there is a wide area of developing research on cancer care.